husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 Similar to other Azure resources, AVS offers:
 - **Metrics**: Track CPU, memory, and datastore utilization.
 - **Alerts**: Configure rules based on resource metrics.
-- **Diagnostic Settings**: Export syslogs and metrics to destinations like Azure Log Analytics.
+- **Diagnostic Settings**: Export syslog and metrics to destinations like Azure Log Analytics.

 ---